New report reveals NIL strategy behind Florida State’s recent success: ‘Y’all are stupid spending money on high school kids’

 However, things took a sharp turn over the last couple of years when college athletes were allowed to make money off their name, image, and likeness.
 Something they were unable to do before.
 It has completely changed how roster-building is done in college football and has created unexpected alliances.

 However, while many schools use their NIL partnerships to hand out big deals to top high school prospects, The Battle’s End founder Ingram Smith uses a very different strategy for Florida State.
-And thinks it’s a waste of NIL funds to fork over more of it to high school players.
+And he thinks it’s a waste of NIL funds to fork over most of it to high school players.

 One of Florida State’s top NIL supporters speaks out on programs NIL strategy